 - Charcot foot

 In addition, it’s estimated that 25% of people with diabetes will develop a foot ulcer during their lifetime.
 The longer a wound remains untreated, the more likely it is to become infected and cause more serious problems.
 By regularly examining your feet and always wearing shoes and socks, you can significantly lower your risk of future issues.

 If you’re living with diabetes and you’re concerned that you’ve developed an infection, don’t wait to seek professional help.
-Make an appointment for amputation prevention at Bay Area Foot Care by calling the office or clicking the online booking tool today.
+Make an appointment for amputation prevention by calling the office or clicking the online booking tool today.